 All planned new wells will be constructed with components that are compatible with the injectate and formation fluids encountered such that corrosion rates and cumulative corrosion over the duration of the project are acceptable.
 The proposed well materials will be confirmed based on actual CO2 composition such that material strength is sufficient to withstand all loads encountered throughout the life of the well with an acceptable safety factor incorporated into the design.
 Casing points will be verified by trained geologists using real-time drilling data such as logging while drilling (LWD) and mud logs to ensure protection of shallow formations.
-Surface and intermediate casing strings will provide multiple barriers of protection for Underground Sources of Drinking Water (USDWs) and shallow formations using cementing materials that are compatible with injectate, formation fluids, and subsurface pressure and temperature conditions.
+Due to the depth of the base of Underground Sources of Drinking Water (USDW), surface casing will be utilized to isolate and protect the USDW.
+Cementing design, additives, and placement procedures will be sufficient to ensure isolation of the injection zone and protection of shallow formations using cementing materials that are compatible with injectate, formation fluids, and subsurface pressure and temperature conditions.